 I do what I do because I've been to, lived and worked in enough developing countries and small tight-knit communities that I know what such a small amount of help can do for a group of people who otherwise wouldn't have access to that help - the joy of seeing those faces light up and feeling that heart felt, soul deep appreciation, is unparalleled for me and is something that money, fame or fortune can simply never replace or exceed the worth of.

+I grew up in a small community south of Perth, in Western Australia and if there's one thing a country upbringing teaches you, it's the strength that comes from giving back to and being part of an active community.
 I've worked in all corners of the globe and have seen what a relatively small amount of 'Giving Back' can do to a community who otherwise wouldn't have access to any outside help, so I decided to build it into my business model.

-Enter my annual commitment to Giving Back: my way of helping out at least one community every year.
+Enter my regular commitment to Giving Back: my way of helping out at least one community every year.
 I also believe in fostering relationships with other organisations that 'speak our language' and I help a few different Partners and Affiliates as you'll see below.

 Every year, I knock on the doors of schools in communities that don't have access to governments who can provide them with excellent teacher training and professional development programs (like ours does in Australia).
 It's my way of “paying it forward” by volunteering my time and skills to a community in need of teacher training, curriculum development, or whatever their specific skill set entails.

 Some of the proceeds from The Library go towards these projects, providing much needed resources to teachers who otherwise wouldn't have them.
 Most of the cash though, comes from the Giving Back Journals; a project I've been working on now for over a year.
 Below is a run down of how the project runs.